RWS/studio-api-docs/articles/gettingstarted/plugin_use_cases.md

 <img style="display:block; " src="images/TildeTerminology.png" />

-Built for Tilde users, it automatically analyses a source segment within <Var:ProductName>, identifies term candidates within it and looks up for translations on the fly.
+Built for Tilde users, it automatically analyses a source segment within Var:ProductName, identifies term candidates within it and looks up for translations on the fly.
 -->